SahilGupta1331/space_Invaders/README.md

 # SPACE INVADERS
 A discord bot thet lets you play Space Invaders.

-It is my first discord bot... so please give any suggestions to improve it :]
+This is my first discord bot... so please give any suggestions to improve it :]

 # Commands this bot has
 $help - Shows you a list of all commands.